trigger-corp/trigger.io-file/module/docs/index.md

 !param: error `function(content)` called with details of any error which may occur

+!method: forge.file.isFile(file, success, error) !description: Deprecated in favour of `forge.file.exists`

-!method: forge.file.isFile(file, success, error) !param: file `file` the file object to check
+!method: forge.file.exists(file, success, error) !param: file `file` the file object to check
-!param: success `function(isFile)` callback to be invoked when no errors occur (argument is a boolean value) !description: Returns true or false based on whether a given object is a file object and points to an existing file on the current device.
+!param: success `function(exists)` callback to be invoked when no errors occur (argument is a boolean value) !description: Returns true or false based on whether a given object is a file object and points to an existing file on the current device.
 !platforms: iOS, Android
 !param: error `function(content)` called with details of any error which may occur